 Charges of drug sales, delivery or trafficking require immediate steps to be taken to ensure the protection of your rights.
 While low level drug charges may seem insignificant, a resulting conviction can have a life-long impact on your record and affect the future of your career and academic progress.
 It can also impact your ability to get federal grants for higher education.

-If you are charged with any type of drug related offense in Durham, Wake or Orange counties, it is in your best interest to seek the advice and representation of a qualified, experienced criminal defense lawyer.
+If you are charged with any type of drug related offense in Durham or Orange county, it is in your best interest to seek the advice and representation of a qualified, experienced criminal defense lawyer.
 At NicholsonPham, we bring experience and efficiency to the representation of your criminal defense charges.